polywrap/wrap-integrations/system/datetime-plugin/README.md

-- **If you are an App Developer** - then you need to register the datetime plugin using client config.
+- **If you are an App Developer** - You need to register the Datetime plugin using the client config.

 ```ts
 const config = {